razi-rais/homomorphic-encryption/README.md

 [<img src="https://github.com/razi-rais/homomorphic-encryption/blob/master/examples/images/sample-app-img1.png">](https://github.com/razi-rais/homomorphic-encryption/blob/master/examples/images/sample-app-img1.png)

-## Technical
+## Technical Overview

-The client and server are implemented using Pyhton.
+The application has following components:

 * Client UI - Application front end based on on HTML and JQuery with Python Flask API on backend.
 The client application simply makes a RESTful call to a client api endpoint.
+The client UI runs on port 7000 on localhost by default.

 * Client API: RESTful endpoint that take JSON input, and then perform homomorphic encryption operations [n1analytics/python-paillier](https://github.com/n1analytics/python-paillier) library.
 It then POST the cipher text in JSON format to server API endpoint.
+The client UI runs on port 5000 on localhost by default.

 * Server API: RESTful endpoint that takes JSON input and multiply the cipher text to a random integer (plain text).
 All encryption operations use [n1analytics/python-paillier](https://github.com/n1analytics/python-paillier) library.
 It then send the response back in JSON format.
+The client UI runs on port 80 on localhost by default.

 > NOTE: You can run the code available in the ```/examples``` .
 I would recommend using the instructions below, to get everything up and running quickly using Docker.
 This also helps you avoid installing Python paillier library locally which has number of depedencies.